andergisomon/blog/content/posts/Internship_Reflections/Building_a_Soft_PLC/index.md

 Unfortunately going by the definition above, yes.
 But nobody in their right mind will put one in a control cabinet and expect it to run a production line.
 So here's a revised definition, with more restrictions:

-A PLC is anything that satisfies the following:
+#### A PLC is anything that satisfies the following:

 1. Software or hardware that is programmable.
 2. Software or hardware that controls logic.
 3. Software or hardware that is bound to events involving physical effects.
 4. Can be inspected online (live editing of variable values).
 5. Can be reprogrammed while hot (online changes of code without stopping execution).
-6. Is hardened or may live on a hardened physical vessel to withstand abuse from vibration, EMI, heat, humidity, etc.
+6. Is hardened or may live in a hardened physical vessel to withstand abuse from vibration, EMI, heat, humidity, etc.

 ### Why I picked this project